hoehermann/purple-signald/README.md

 I never wrote code for use in Pidgin before.
 EionRobb's [purple-discord](https://github.com/EionRobb/purple-discord) sources were of great help.

 Tested on Ubuntu 18.04.

 An unofficial IRC channel exists on Freenode called `##purple-signald` for those who use it.

-Windows users may take a sneak peek at [purple-signal](https://github.com/hoehermann/purple-signal).
+Windows users and Linux users averse to signald may take a peek at [purple-signal](https://github.com/hoehermann/purple-signal).

 ### Known Issues